ysyk2021/managing-underperforming-teams-in-legal-services-techniques-for-addressing-quality-and-efficiency/src/chapter-1-2.md

-Introduction: Overview of Underperformance Issues in Legal Services
+Overview of Underperformance Issues in Legal Services
 ===================================================================

 Underperformance is a common issue that legal service providers may face, which can lead to quality and efficiency issues.
 In this chapter, we will provide an overview of the underperformance issues that may arise in legal services.